LoukiaSpin/Quantifying-Robustness-in-Meta-analysis/README.md

 ### Important notes

+We provide a separate function to create the __enhanced ballon plot for the between-trial variance__, `BalloonPlot.Sensitivity.tau2()`, and it has the same arguments with the `BalloonPlot.Sensitivity.ES()` function, except for dropping the argument __compar__ and replacing the argument __direction__ with __extent__ to indicate whether there is low statistical heterogeneity (i.e. posterior median of the between-trial variance < median of the selected empirically-based prior distribution for that parameter) or considerable.

 The __enhanced balloon plot__ is relevant for every important parameter of the model.
 For a pairwise meta-analysis, the summary treatment effect and the between-trial variance (under a random-effects model) are the parameters of interest.
 For a network meta-analysis, the inconsistency factor from the node-splitting approach [1], and the surface under the cumulative ranking curve [2] are additinal parameters of interest.
-However, the current function is only applicable for the summary treatment effects.
+However, the current functions are only applicable for the summary treatment effects and between-trial variance (assumed common in network meta-analysis).
 In the next version of the `BalloonPlot.Sensitivity.ES()` we will consider other model parameters, as well.

+Last but not least, we are working on bringing all the functions into an R package that will also allow for the joint synthesis of observed and missing outcomes in each trial's arm.

 #### References